Windows 10 upgrade paths

 - Windows 10

-Windows 10 version upgrade: You can directly upgrade a supported version of Windows 10 to a newer version of Windows 10, even if it involves skipping versions.
+Windows 10 version upgrade: You can directly upgrade any semi-annual channel version of Windows 10 to a newer, supported semi-annual channel version of Windows 10, even if it involves skipping versions.
 Work with your account representative if your current version of Windows is out of support.
 See the Windows lifecycle fact sheet for availability and service information.

-Windows N/KN: Windows "N" and "KN" SKUs follow the same upgrade paths shown below.
+Windows N/KN: Windows "N" and "KN" SKUs (editions without media-related functionality) follow the same upgrade paths shown below.
 If the pre-upgrade and post-upgrade editions are not the same type (e.g. Windows 8.1 Pro N to Windows 10 Pro), personal data will be kept but applications and settings will be removed during the upgrade process.

 Windows 8.0: You cannot upgrade directly from Windows 8.0 to Windows 10.
 To upgrade from Windows 8.0, you must first install the Windows 8.1 update.